AnishaLamichhane/Animations-SwiftUI/README.md

 # Animations-SwiftUI
-This project is the sample to practice animation in IOS using swift and swiftUI.
+This project is the sample app to demonstrate animation in IOS using swift and swiftUI.